-Mr. DAN MOORE (President, Southwestern Company): Just before you knock, a truck will come out of the driveway and there's a bunch of people your age, guys and girls, and they've got towels and they've got their bathing suits on and they're laughing and listening to music and they're going to go off to the lake and have a really good time.
+DAN MOORE: Just before you knock, a truck will come out of the driveway and there's a bunch of people your age, guys and girls, and they've got towels and they've got their bathing suits on and they're laughing and listening to music and they're going to go off to the lake and have a really good time.

 FARMER: Don't go, Moore says.
 Any activity unrelated to sales is strongly discouraged, even calling home during the work week.
 That's what Sundays are for.

 MOORE: A person makes money according to the results they get.

 FARMER: Moore says students essentially run their own business, which means they bear all of the risk.

 MOORE: We are a wholesaler.
 So the money they make is the difference between what they sell it for and what they are charged for it.

 FARMER: Three in ten don't make it past the first few weeks, and they often leave with hard feelings.
 Some share stories at SouthwesternCompanytruth.com, calling the company everything from a cult to a scam.
 Students can lose money in the venture.
 And, of course, some just can't take the heat and the dogs.

 (SOUNDBITE OF DOG BARKING)